-- 5.1 These Rules are not prevented from applying where an allegation is based on a matter which occurred outside the United Kingdom or at a time when the Registrant was not a JCCP Registrant. - 5.2 Where information is received by the JCCP about a JCCP Registrant who is also a registrant of a statutory regulator in the UK responsible under any enactment for the regulation of health and social care ("a statutory regulator"), the Registrar must as soon as practicable after receipt refer the information to the statutory regulator in accordance with any Memorandum of Understanding between the JCCP and the statutory regulator or, where no Memorandum of Understanding exists, the Registrar must consider whether the information received should be referred to the relevant statutory regulator.
+- 5.1 These Rules are not prevented from applying where an allegation is based on a matter which occurred outside the United Kingdom or at a time when the Registrant was not a JCCP Registrant. - 5.2 Where information is received by the JCCP about a JCCP Registrant who is also a registrant of a statutory regulator in the UK responsible under any enactment for the regulation of health and social care ("a statutory regulator"), the Registrar must as soon as practicable after receipt refer the information to the statutory regulator in accordance with any Memorandum of Understanding between the JCCP and the statutory regulator or, where no Memorandum of Understanding exists, the Registrar must consider whether the information received should be referred to the relevant statutory regulator. - 5.3 Where information is received by the JCCP about a JCCP Registrant who is also a registrant of another PSA Accredited Register, the Registrar must as soon as practicable after receipt refer the information to the Registrar of that PSA Accredited Register in accordance with the PSA's published Information Sharing Protocol.
+Similarly, the JCCP Registrar must refer any complaint received from another PSA Accredited Register to its own Fitness to Practice Panel for consideration and to determine whether further action should be taken under directions set down in the JCCP's Fitness to Practice Rules'.
+For the avoidance of doubt the role of the JCCP Registrar is to ensure that the compliance with the JCCP's published Fitness to Practice policies and procedures are correctly followed and executed; the JCCP Registrar does not play any part in the Fitness to Practice process itself.

-6. Practice Committees, Panels and Case Examiners
+6. Practise Committees, Panels and Case Examiners

-- 6.1 The Council will establish the following Panels, which shall be known as the Practice Panels, who shall have the functions given to them under these Rules: - a.
+- 6.1 The Council will establish the following Panels, which shall be known as the Practise Panels, who shall have the functions given to them under these Rules: - a.
 Interim Orders Panel; - b.
 Investigation Panel; - c.
 Fitness to Practise Hearing Panel; - d.
-Appeal Panel; - e.
-Admissions and Restorations Panel. - 6.2 The Council shall maintain a Panel Member Pool of up to 15 lay and 15 registrant persons appointed as panel members by the Council's Appointments Committee. - 6.3 A panel member shall be appointed for a term of up to five years and may be reappointed for a further term not exceeding five years. - 6.4.
-The Appointments Committee shall appoint to each Practice Panel up to two lay and one registrant persons from the Panel Member Pool. - 6.5 The Appointments Committee shall appoint up to one lay person from each Practice Panel to act as Panel Chairs in the consideration of matters under these Rules. - 6.6 The quorum for a panel of a Practise Panel which is convened to consider a matter under these Rules shall be three persons and must include: - a. two lay panel members, one of whom has been appointed by the Appointments Committee to act as a Panel Chair; and - b. one registrant panel member - 6.7 The Council shall appoint up to one lay and one registrant persons from the Panel Member Pool to conduct the functions of the Case Examiners under these Rules and the associated JCCP voluntary erasure rules. - 6.8 No panel member shall sit on a panel of a Practise Panel to consider a matter under these Rules if that panel member has previously considered the matter, whether as a member of another panel or as a Case Examiner.
+Appeal Panel: - e.
+Admissions and Restorations Panel. - 6.2 The Council shall maintain a Panel Member Pool of up to 15 lay and 15 registrant persons appointed as panel members by the Council's Appointments Committee. - 6.3 A panel member shall be appointed for a term of up to five years and may be re-appointed for a further term not exceeding five years. - 6.4 The Appointments Committee shall appoint to each Practise Panel up to two lay and one registrant persons from the Panel Member Pool. - 6.5 The Appointments Committee shall appoint up to one lay person from each Practise Panel to act as Panel Chairs in the consideration of matters under these Rules. - 6.6 The quorum for a panel of a Practise Panel which is convened to consider a matter under these Rules shall be three persons and must include: - a. two lay panel members, one of whom has been appointed by the Appointments Committee to act as a Panel Chair; and - b. one registrant panel member. - 6.7 The Council shall appoint up to one lay and one registrant person from the Panel Member Pool to conduct the functions of the Case Examiners under these Rules and the associated JCCP voluntary erasure rules. - 6.8 No panel member shall sit on a panel of a Practise Panel to consider a matter under these Rules if that panel member has previously considered the matter, whether as a member of another panel or as a Case Examiner.